ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 - Incident response has to absorb what delivery pressure ignored.
 - Customers eventually experience what the organization failed to design out.

-The cost does not disappear.
+The cost does not disappear, it just moves.

-It just moves.

 And when cost moves far enough downstream, it becomes harder to see, harder to measure, and harder to fix structurally.

 This is why many security programs feel busy but not effective.
 They generate findings, reports, dashboards, meetings, and remediation plans, but the organization continues to produce the same categories of risk.

-That is not a tooling problem.
+That is not a tooling problem, it's a design problem.

-That is a design problem.

 More specifically, it is an engineering leadership failure.

 ## Recurring Vulnerabilities Are Management Signals

-A single vulnerability can be a mistake.

-A recurring vulnerability class is a signal.
+A single vulnerability can be a mistake but a recurring vulnerability class is a signal.

 If the same type of issue appears repeatedly across teams, products, services, or releases, the useful question is not: